anonymousVicky/Selenium_Maven_TestNG_Allure/README.md

 All in one command for windows: mvn jetty:stop -Djetty.port=1234 && mvn clean verify && xcopy "target/allure-results" allure-results && mvn site -Dallure.results_pattern=allure-results && mvn jetty:run -Djetty.port=1234

+**Currently all in one target will only work if all tests are passing.
+All in one target is in progress

 All dependencies should now be downloaded and the example google cheese test will have run successfully (Assuming you have Firefox installed in the default location)